sentrysoftware/metricshub/metricshub-doc/src/site/markdown/configuration/configure-agent.md

 During the automatic detection, a connector will only be selected if it contains a tag that is listed in the MetricsHub Agent's configuration file, `config/metricshub.yaml`.

-The tags are used to classify connectors, making it possible to select only a specific type of connector, such as `hardware` connectors or `application` connectors.
+The tags are used to classify connectors, making it possible to select only a specific category of connector, such as `hardware` connectors or `application` connectors.

-To filter connectors by tags, set the required tags in the `includeConnectorTags` property under the resource configuration using the following format:
+Use the `connectors` parameter to filter connectors by tags, prefix the tag name with a hash (`#`), such as `#hardware` or `#system` as shown in the example below:

 ```yaml
 resourceGroups: